Here are three options that you have when trying to create your .

 We worked with All Star Group and provided them with our cloud-based collaboration solution.
 This helped them to improve communicate across team members and that led to a 30% decrease in project delivery time.

 Those are three processes you can go through to create your pitch.
 Once you create one of these, you can use it at a variety of times in your discussions with prospects.

-You can use your elevator sales pitch as your introduction when you are on a cold call, when talking with someone at a networking event, and when communicating with a prospect over email.
+You can use your as your introduction when you are on a cold call, when talking with someone at a networking event, and when communicating with a prospect over email.